 Try to stick with a few new activities each day.
 The result of overwhelming them with new adventures will be excessive whining and tears.

 If your child is used to sleeping in their bed, do not expect them to sleep in a new place, especially if it is a different country.
-It is essential always to have a plan for how they will sleep, whether it is bringing along a travel crib or finding a place that allows pets.
+Always have a plan for how they will sleep, whether bringing along a travel crib.

-When traveling with toddlers, always make sure that you never leave them with strangers, even if they offer to watch them for a few minutes.
+When traveling with toddlers, always ensure you never leave them with strangers, even if they offer to watch them for a few minutes.

 It is always best to keep your child close by at all times, which will help to avoid any potential accidents or problems.